Could Scientists Use NASA’s Curiosity Rover To Repair Opportunity On Mars And Bring It Back To Life Again?

 Curiosity is also programmed to explore Mars, not to repair rovers or other objects, and scientists would have a major challenge if they were to even attempt to reprogram the rover’s instruments.

-However, even if scientists were able to magically achieve faster communication with Curiosity to get it to move quicker and could also reprogram its onboard instruments, this is still no guarantee that the one and only issue with Opportunity is too much dust on its solar panels.
+Even if scientists were able to magically achieve faster communication with Curiosity to get it to move quicker and could also reprogram its onboard instruments, this is still no guarantee that the one and only issue with Opportunity is too much dust on its solar panels.

-The last and final issue with getting Curiosity to travel and possibly even repair NASA’s Opportunity rover is that winter is fast approaching on Mars, and any problems that Opportunity originally had will only grow steadily worse with the onslaught of cold air that will soon be arriving.
+The final issue with getting Curiosity to travel to and possibly even repair NASA’s Opportunity rover is that winter is fast approaching on Mars, and any problems that Opportunity originally had will only grow steadily worse with the onslaught of cold air that will soon be arriving.

-But all hope is not completely lost as one fine day if humans end up traveling to Mars and setting up a new colony on the Red Planet, there is always the distinct possibility that NASA’s Opportunity rover will be able to be retrieved and set in motion once again.
+But all hope is not completely lost as one fine day if humans end up traveling to Mars and setting up a new colony on the red planet, there is always the distinct possibility that NASA’s Opportunity rover will be able to be retrieved and set in motion once again.